Let Me Live in Your Life

-Let Me Live in Your Life was Ben E. King's 12th album and 11th studio album, and his fourth record with Atlantic Records.
-The album was released in 1978.
+Let Me Live in Your Life is an album by the American musician Ben E. King, released in 1978 through Atlantic Records.

 Some tracks from Rhapsody appear on this album.
 "Tippin'", "I See The Light", "Dark Storm on the Horizon", and "Spoiled" are new tracks.
 "Let Me Live In Your Life", "Fifty Years" and "Sweet Rhapsody" were originally recorded by Motown group The Originals for their 1975 Lamont Dozier-produced album California Sunset.